Rockin a Granny Bike Ain't Cool

 |I wish I could have done that.
 Instead I kept my head down in embarrassment.|

 In Asia and in my case, Japan.
 Everyone with an arm and a leg rocks a granny bike.
 Yes its very uncool, but they don’t look at it that way.
 They see is as a convenience machine.
 Little work and big payoff.
-For small roads its very trustworthy (unless there is large ditches and you drink).
+For small roads its very trustworthy (unless there are large ditches and you drink).

 |Rocking a granny bike under any conditions is not cool.
 I can assure you because I did it for three years.
 I felt like the Wicked Witch of the West.
 Only not as cool.|

 My school assigned me a super rusty granny bike to get around.
 I thanked them, but thought, I hope I can get rid of this ASAP and get something better.
 My wish came true when one of my Australian friends left after a year.
 I rocked that new Wicked Witch of the West bike for one full year (my pretties).
 His bike was a little more manly than the one I had and newer.
 The tires were bigger and the basket didn't bend and break when I put stuff in it.
 Plus it wasn't rusty, which was sweet.
 Half decent, kind of.

 All bikes in Japan come with a built in lock system.
 Its a tiny little key that pops out and prevents the bike from moving, if you leave it in, or lose the key.
 You are toast though.
 I occasionally forget it in.